Model T Style Go Karts

 Brief Over View:

-There really are really only one style, the hand activated belt tensioner-reverser system with rubbing style brake.
+(1.)
+The horizontal system is a hand activated belt tensioner-reverser system with rubbing style brake.
 The transmission uses a belt drive that is tightened by a hand crank to engage the transmission.
-There are vertical engine drive and horizontal drive systems.
-The horizontal type system is by far the most common.
-Then there are the typical converted styles, shown below by Tom La Ferriere with a simple belt drive system.
+The horizontal type system is by far the most common, found on McDonough and early Crue-Cut and Uccellini.

 The brakes are of the rubbing style.
 As a side note: See the brake modification upgrade system which we offer a much safer drum brake option.
 The brakes stop on a dime, not in three feet, like the original rubbing system.